ENTREPRENEURSHIP IN IMC

 Course testimonial from WVU IMC student Julia Bolt:

 “For me, this course was extremely useful in the program and one of the reasons I took it in my first term after IMC 610.
 Many IMC professionals have the entrepreneurial mindset because they bring creativity and can think outside of the box.
 This course was able to merge the two “brains” into one.
 It made you think about how you, as an IMC professional, could actually think in the business mindset and truly consider starting your own business.
 This course made the student write out a business plan for their potential business idea.
 That said, the only negative of the course was it is not the full business plan that I would use to take to investors, as there was not much focused on the financial aspects.
 As long as students are aware that this is just to get their mind thinking in the right manner towards starting a business, instead of using this course to start a business.
 I do recommend this to any student that has any inkling to start their own business some day.”

-- Assembling the resources (i.e., capital) required to start a business.
+- Assemble the resources (i.e., capital) required to start a business.

-- The initial launch of a new IMC venture.
+- Plan the initial launch of a new IMC venture.

 |Topics in this course may include:|

 |Constructing a Business Plan: Part II

 |Using Digital Platforms to Promote Your New Venture

 |Entrepreneurship & Ethics: The Importance of Not Cutting Corners